 MW: Yeah definitely.
 Also great to see all the fans traveling for hours to get to ADE, and also the DJs, all these big DJs that you only see when you’re touring.
 And they come to Amsterdam and they join all the parties too.

-You're gonna do bigger and bigger things in the coming years, and we're super excited to see where life takes you.
-Thanks for taking the time to sit down with us!
+We're excited and proud to announce Mike Williams as the newest Brand Ambassador for Ekster.
+This powerhouse is going to do bigger and bigger things in the coming years, and we're super excited to see where life takes him!